yope/whatsheat/Readme.md

 around 42J/Th efficiency.
 Not bad for a regular M31S!

 This repository contains a small python tool that uses the python whatsminer API to do some simple power control.
-To use it, you need to install the latest version of the python whatsminer API library first:

- $ pip install whatsminer
+It also has an option to specify an MQTT server IP address as well as simple MQTT access credentials.
+If an MQTT host is specified on the command line, the tool will start in daemon mode, publish Home Assistant auto configuration messages and start monitoring and polling the miner for data every 10 seconds.
+A switch in Home Assistant can be used to power on or off the miner.

 See the help for more information on what this tool can do: